erens-basement/Studio-Trigger-Streams/README.md

 Tools: Wacom Cintiq 16 Tablet/Paint Tool SAI Ver.
 1<br>
 Notes:
 * Mago is a manga artist
-* Hiromi: I can't comment on the ending plot of DarliFra, but I was satisfied with the ending animation sequence (which he produced)
+* Hiromi: I can't comment on the ending plot of DarliFra, but I was satisfied with the DitF ending animation sequence (which he produced)
-* Many Japanese studios/production comittees don't put much thought/look into the dubbing process from overseas distributors; Trigger would be interested in directing the dub if the opportunity arises (00:35:00)
+* Many Japanese studios/production committees don't put much thought/look into the dubbing process from overseas distributors; Trigger would be interested in directing the dub if the opportunity arises (00:35:00)

 ### 5. [Live Drawing 5 - Kazuki Chiba drawing Sucy from Little Witch Academia](https://www.twitch.tv/videos/431029877) | [Part 2](https://www.twitch.tv/videos/431043693)
 Date: May 28, 2019<br>